jervon24/azure-network-protocols/README.md

 <br />

 <p>
-I then logged in to Client-1 run the domain controller folders to test wheather I was able to access some folders.
-I was not able to access the "no-access" which shows that the permissions worked.
+I then logged in to Client-1 to run the domain controller folders to test wheather the folders were accessible.
+The "no-access" folder did not open which shows that the permissions worked.
 <img src=https://i.imgur.com/C7q7AFb.png/>
 </p>
 <p>
-An Accountant security group was created in active directory and the accounting folder was then shared to this security group.
-I then attempted to access the accountant folder with a user but since the user is not in the security group, he had no access.
+An Accountant security group was created in active directory and the accounting folder was then shared to this security group.The accountant folder was then accessed with a user but since the user is not in the security group, they had no access.

   <img src=https://i.imgur.com/6FeAMr7.png/> <img src=https://i.imgur.com/d3z6YGy.png/> <img src=https://i.imgur.com/8nPNwNQ.png/>
 </p>
 <br />

 <p>
-I then gave permissions to the user to have access to the accountant folder.
-The pictures belows shows now that the user has access to the folder.
+The user was then given permissions to access the accounting folder The pictures belows shows now that the user has access to the folder.

   <img src=https://i.imgur.com/4LoGpYD.png/> <img src=https://i.imgur.com/gWZA9HH.png/>
 </p>